rodrigowpl/frontend-next-boilerplate/README.md

 ## Up and Running
 - Install dependencies `yarn (or npm i)`
 - Run `yarn dev (or npm dev)` to run next development server (it  will be available in `http://localhost:3000`
-- Run `yarn storybook` to run storybook development server (it will be available in `http://localhost:6006`)
 - Run `yarn generate [ComponentName]` to create a new component structure automatically (the result will be generated in `src/components/[ComponentName]`)

 ## Available scripts